zokaraa/autonomous_simulation_agent/SI-data-1/RP1_ASA_gpt4o/README.md

 AutoProg AI4SCI_VE13.py will read the RP in p1.txt and autonomously run the simulation research process.
 The LLM conversation history is stored in out.txt.

-You can replace the RP to initiate your own research process.
+**You can replace the content of p1.txt with your own RP to initiate your research process.**